UBC-MDS/ds-toolbox/chapters/en/module2.md

 </choice>

-How do you pass an option to <code>ls</code> which tells is to decorate the output with a suffix based on file type?
+How do you pass an option to <code>ls</code> which tells is to decorate the output with a suffix based on file type? *Note: When we talk about adding a suffix to the output of <code>ls</code>, we mean that ls will display additional characters at the end of each file or directory name in its output to provide additional information about that file.*

 <choice id="3" >
 <opt text="<code>ls -f</code>">